LimEileen/ID_Assignment01_ResponsiveWebsite/README.md

 ## Design Process

 I decided to create this website is because I'm also one of BTS's fan, I hope this website can help more people to recognise them.
-The target user of this website is for their fans and also
+The target user of this website is for their fans.
+If there is a new fan that want to hava a deeper understanding about this group, there is the background of the group and also the introduction of each member in this website.
+And also, the fans also can purchase some mechndise through this website.
+In this website, it also provided the group's schedule so that the fans can follow up or get to know about their upcoming events.

 Provide us insights about your design process, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.

 In particular, as part of this section we recommend that you provide a list of User Stories, with the following general structure:
 - As a user type, I want to perform an action, so that I can achieve a goal.

-This section is also where you would share links to any wireframes, mockups, diagrams etc. that you created as part of the design process.
-These files should themselves either be included as a pdf file in the project itself (in an separate directory) Include the Adobe XD wireframe as a folder.
-You can include the XD share url.
+Before I start to code the website, I have done a preview wireframe in [Adobe XD](https://xd.adobe.com/view/c621ebc5-23af-4efe-8814-ba98e64172e7-9372/).

 ## Features